 Spider plants have become very popular among houseplant enthusiasts, and you might be excited to add one of them to your home.
-If you just started caring for a spider plant in the last few months, then you might be concerned if it doesn’t appear to be growing.
+If you just started caring for one in the last few months, you might be concerned if it doesn’t appear to be growing.

 Is there something that you’re doing wrong or do spider plants just grow very slowly?
-Read on to learn about what you can do when a spider plant isn’t growing.
+Read on to learn about the potential causes and what you should do.

 Spider Plants Are Hardy But Not Invincible

-If you’ve noticed that your spider plant doesn’t look so good, then it’s going to be wise to take the time to figure out what’s wrong.
-The information below should help to tell you the common things that can go wrong with spider plants so that you can make the necessary changes to get it back to being healthy.
+If you’ve noticed that yours doesn’t look so good, it’s going to be wise to take the time to figure out what’s wrong.
+The information below should help to tell you the common things that can go wrong so that you can make the necessary changes to get it back to being healthy.

 Spider Plants Are Normally Fast-Growing Plants

 Under the right conditions, spider plants are typically considered to be fast-growing plants.
 In fact, these plants grow so fast that most people have to repot the plants once per year so that they don’t become pot-bound.

 If your plant doesn’t appear to be growing at all after several months, something is definitely wrong.
 These plants should show obvious signs of growth if you’re taking care of them right.

 One of the more common problems that people will have when caring for spider plants involves sunlight.
 Spider plants are going to need a certain amount of sunlight to be able to thrive, and when they aren’t getting that light, it could stunt the growth of the plant.